nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/BJORN_DIAGRAM.md

 Second, draw a sequence diagram that displays the algorithm for this project.
 Make sure you have a step in the sequence for every import, every loop _(wherever the loop happens)_.

 Here is an example to get started.
+Yours may not look like this at all, it's just one possibility.

 ```mermaid
 sequenceDiagram